gatsby-inc/gatsby-starter-newsletter/README.md

 }
 ```

-If something is wrong with the request that was sent (like it's not a POST request or there's some data missing), the endpoint will respond with a 400 error similar to the one below:
+If something is wrong with the request that was sent (like it's not a POST request or there's some data missing), the endpoint will respond with a 400 error similar to the one below.
+(Your client-side validation of the form inputs should check for any data problems before calling the form endpoint.)

 ```jsx
 {